readium/readium.github.io/_pages/membership/join.md

 <br/>

-If you wish to join the Readium Foundation or if you have questions, please contact us via [email](mailto:rkwright@readium.org).
+If you wish to join the Readium Foundation or if you have questions, please navigate to the [membership application page](/membership/application).

 ---